Our Legacy

 A central part of this process was the creation of the so-called “System Conditions for Sustainability”, four basic principles that describe how humanity can avoid contributing to the systematic degradation of nature and society.
 They emerged after annual discussions among 65 sustainability researchers.
 These four principles were what they all agreed on.

 A picture book with accompanying audio cassette was sent to all Swedish households and schools in 1989.
-The theme was the basis for Robèrt’s continued professional career as professor of Strategic Sustainable Development and founder of the master’s program with the same name at Blekinge University of Technology.
-The social body, which suffers from the disease “non-sustainability”, should, as in medical science, attack the disease without creating other and worse diseases.
-That is built on the idea of a fully healthy patient in the future.
+The theme was the basis for Robèrt’s continued professional career at Blekinge Institute of Technology as professor of Strategic Sustainable Development, writing scientific papers, supervising PhD students and co-founding of its international program Masters in Strategic Leadership towards Sustainability (MSLS).
+The societal body, which suffers from the deadly disease “non-sustainability”, should, as in medical science, attack the disease at the root causes without creating other and worse diseases.
+That is, building on the idea of a fully healthy patient in the future.

 Global Expansion and Impact (1990s onwards)

-During the 1990s, The Natural Step began to gain international impact and Karl-Henrik Robèrt received international recognition for his leadership in sustainability and for having created a framework that helps organizations and communities worldwide work towards a sustainable future.
-His work has inspired many and had a profound impact on how we think about and work with sustainable development.
-The organization began working with companies, municipalities and other organizations worldwide to implement the four system conditions and develop strategies for sustainable development.
+During the 1990s, FSSD developments began to gain international impact and Karl-Henrik Robèrt received international recognition and awards for his leadership in sustainability and for having created a framework that helps organizations and communities worldwide work towards a fully sustainable future.
+His work has inspired many and have a profound impact on how we think about and work with sustainable development.
+During the first 35 years, more and more business, regions, universitites where working as “test-pilots” to support FSSD developments and strategies for sustainable development.

 Awards